JieunHan17/JieunHan17/README.md

 # This is Jieun, a software developer 👩‍💻
 ### You can call me Jeanine 🤟🏽
-I am currently in my senior year pursuing a bachelor's degree in compuer science at Ajou University, South Korea.
+I am currently in my senior year pursuing a bachelor's degree in computer science at Ajou University, South Korea.
 I am passionate about both mobile app development and web development.
 Overall, I am a front end developer, but I don't want to limit myself to just the front end development.
 I am kind of a person who never stops learning new things and moving forward with my life.
 #
 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=JieunHan17&show_icons=true&theme=onedark)